‘Sports Illustrated’ Model Samantha Hoopes Wears Nothing Under Unzipped Bodysuit On Instagram

 Valentine’s Day is nice & all but I think that you should always be treated nice, shown little gestures that you are loved and taken out not just one day a year but subtly all year long.
 Self love is the realest love there is & you can give that to yourself daily but when you decide to be with that one person make sure that they are adding to your life not draining your life.
 The whole point to relationships is a give and take, someone to make you feel cared about and someone who’s adding happiness to your life!
 Never settle for anything less ????❤️???? #valentines

 In the caption, Hoopes went on a lengthy message about loving oneself before attempting to love another person.
-She also urges people to be kind and show little gestures throughout the year, not jut on February 14.
+She also urges people to be kind and show little gestures throughout the year, not just on February 14.

-The post, which Hoopes shared with her 1.1 million Instagram followers, garnered more than 21,000 likes and more than 220 comments within a day of being posted — at the time of this writing.
+The post, which Hoopes shared with her 1.1 million Instagram followers, garnered more than 21,000 likes and more than 220 comments within a day of being posted — as of the time of this writing.
 Users of the social media platform and fans of the swimsuit model took to the comments section to thank her for her message and compliment her beauty.

 “you are absolutely right ma’am and beautiful,” one user wrote.